GongT/baobao/@idlebox/common/etc/common.api.md

     _register<T extends IAsyncDisposable>(d: T): T;
 }

-// Warning: (ae-missing-release-tag) "awaitIterator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "awaitIterator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function awaitIterator<T>(generator: Iterator<T>): Promise<T>;

-// Warning: (ae-missing-release-tag) "bindThis" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "bindThis" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const bindThis: MethodDecorator;

-// Warning: (ae-missing-release-tag) "CallbackList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CallbackList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class CallbackList<Argument extends unknown[]> {